 The Big Red Bus Needs YOU!
-The Big Red Bus will be here: Watch For Future Date Invite your friends and neighbors... let's ALL do our part!!!
+The Big Red Bus will be here: Sunday May 18 10:00am - 12:30pm Invite your friends and neighbors... let's ALL do our part!!!
+As always appointments to donate are not required but strongly encouraged for the most efficient donor flow.
+To make an appointment https://www.oneblood.org/donate-now.html Enter Sponsor Code 69670

 Crafts for Missions/Prayer Quilt Group

-This group of caring ladies crafting handmade items for missions developed out of our Prayer Quilt Group.
-The Prayer Quilt program is currently inactive, but an occasional lap quilt or pieced pillow has been created.
 The Crafts for Missions group currently meets on the fourth Thursday of each month.
 They meet in our Christian Education Building at 1:30PM.
 The meetings are very informal and fellowship is a large part of the meetings.
 The group provides items for several different missions.
 The different missions are focused on in a rotating basis, depending on current need.
 New craft ideas and missions are always encouraged.
-Currently the group contributes to the following missions:

 The mission programs and opportunities we support include: